ewowi/StarDocs/docs/UserMod/UserModLiveScripts.md

 Applications of Live Scripts can be 'anything' but low hanging fruit is making controllers which read data from pins connected to sensors do some processing and then write data to pins connected to motors, lights etc

-Note: StarLight uses Live Scripts to implement [Live Effects](/StarDocs/StarLight/LiveEffects/) (since Release 0.3.0) and Live Fixtures (Planned for Release 0.5.0).
+Note: StarLight uses Live Scripts to implement [StarLight Live Effects](/StarDocs/StarLight/LiveEffects/) (since Release 0.3.0) and Live Fixtures (Planned for Release 0.5.0).

 ## StarBase Live functions
 Supported StarBase functions to be used in scrips